krakend/krakend-documentation/extending/http-client-plugins.md

 Read the introduction to [writing plugins](/docs/extending/writing-plugins/) for compilation and configuration options if you haven't done it yet.
 {{< /note >}}

-To start with a *hello world* for your first plugin you have to implement the plugin client interface by copying the example provided in the [Go documentation](https://godoc.org/github.com/luraproject/lura/transport/http/client/plugin)
+To start with a *hello world* for your first plugin, you have to implement the plugin client interface by copying the example provided in the [Go documentation](https://godoc.org/github.com/luraproject/lura/transport/http/client/plugin)

 ### Example: Building your first client plugin
-The easiest way to demonstrate how HTTP client plugins work is with a hello world plugin.
+The easiest way to demonstrate how HTTP client plugins work is with a Hello World plugin.
 So let's start by creating a new Go project named `krakend-client-example`:

     mkdir krakend-client-example
     cd krakend-client-example